mgrauer/booklist/index.md

  * My Year of Rest and Relaxation, by Ottessa Moshfegh; 304p :four:
  * Outline, by Rachel Cusk; 258p :four:
  * In the Distance, by Hernan Diaz; 272p :four:
+ * Salvage the Bones, by Jesmyn Ward; 288p :five:

 ## non-fiction